HowProgrammingWorks/SelfAssessment/Skills/Programming.md

   - identifier 🖐️ used
   - variable 🖐️ used
   - constant 🖐️ used
-  - scalar
+  - scalar🖐️ used
   - literal
-  - expression
+  - expression🖐️ used
-  - heap
+  - heap👂 heard
   - function 🖐️ used
   - procedure 🖐️ used
   - method 🖐️ used